aeonSolutions/AeonLabs-PCB-Modules-2.4Ghz-Receiver-to-UART/README.md

 # AeonLabs PCB Modules:  2.4Ghz Receiver to UART
-This is a pcb design module for a 2.4Ghz receiver to UART.
+This is a pcb design module for a 2.4Ghz receiver to UART focused on all those Handheld Barcode & QR code scanners sold on AliExpress (see [here](https://s.click.aliexpress.com/e/_DFo4U4B)).
 Suitable as a add-on design for any other KiCad project.

 *Don't forget to LIKE , SHARE and subscribe the free whatsApp group* and if you liked this PCB consider buying me a cup of coffee.
 Links below.